Package 'cleanepi'

 Value

-A data frame with cleaned values in the target columns specified in the data dictionary.
+A <data.frame> or <linelist> where the target options have been replaced with their corresponding values in the columns specified in the data dictionary.

 Examples